aceeric/ociregistry/README.md

 ## Configuring the Server

 The server will accept configuration on the command line, or via a config file.
 Most of the configuration file settings map directly to the command line.
-The exception is the `pruneConfig` which is only accepted in the configuration file at this time.
+The exception is the `pruneConfig` and `registries` configuration which are only accepted in the configuration file at this time.
 Any configuration provided on the command line overrides configuration from the config file.
 To provide full configuration in a file, run the server this way:

 ```shell
 bin/ociregistry --config-file <some file> serve